GregoriaRamirez/gregoriaramirez.github.io/index.md

 **Original Course:** CS 340 – Client-Server Development
 **Enhanced For:** CS 499 – Computer Science Capstone

 This dashboard application helps track animal shelter data using a full-stack Python solution.
-Originally built in Jupyter Notebook, I refactored the project into a modular and production-ready structure using **MongoDB**, **Dash**, and **secure Python scripting**.
+Originally built in Jupyter Notebook, I refactored the project into a modular and production-ready structure using MongoDB, Dash, and secure Python scripting.
 I also integrated advanced filtering and visualization features.

 🔗 [View Capstone GitHub Repository](https://github.com/GregoriaRamirez/CS-499-Capstone)